• Free shipping on all orders

 Learn more »

 Read on to learn what could go wrong when administering human eye drops to cats.
-We will also discuss why artificial tears are considered safe and the feline eye conditions they can treat.
+We also discuss why artificial tears are considered safe and the feline eye conditions they can treat.

 hepper-cat-paw-divider